dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 An examination of the BCL and the top 20 NuGet packages (Newtonsoft, EF, Azure, Castle, AWS, AutoMapper, and more), all of which are >400m downloads, reveals very relevant data here.
 Methods taking those interface collections account for roughly 28% of all methods taking some collection type (arrays, spans, other BCL collections), and `IEnumerable<T>` alone accounts for 25% of the collection-taking methods.
 This is not surprising as our own practices, and general design guidance we give the community, are simply that:

-> methods should be permissive in what they accept, and be precise in what they return.
+> Methods should be permissive in what they accept, and be precise in what they return.

 `IEnumerable<T>` (and our other collection interfaces) act as that permissive type that we and our ecosystem have broadly adopted.
 Indeed, if it were not for `(params) T[]` (a full 50% of all collection-taking methods), `IEnumerable<T>` would be the most commonly taken collection by far for the ecosystem.